echolabx/echoproxy/README.md

 }
 ```

 Change Request **Header**.
-It can be used to debug other developer's API.
+It can be used for debugging other developer's API.
 ```go
 pre_request := func() {
   return {